 When I learned that during the breeding season these bee-eaters gathered by the thousands in huge colonies where they make their nests along the lower Zambezi River, I immediately put it on my list.

 During South Africa’s winter months, the city of Hermanus, on the southern coast of the Western Cape is, according to the World Wildlife Fund, one of the best places on the planet to see southern right whales during their migration from the Antarctic.

 Wildlife photographer Chad Wright, who told me about Hermanus after he spent a holiday there, agrees.
 “Every day without fail we’d see 20 to 30 whales at a time from the shore, many with calves” Chad said.
 “We’d hear the low reverberating tone of the whale crier blowing his kelp horn, and we’d know that we were in for a show.”

 Hermanus offers numerous whale-watching points from land and on the water along Walker Bay.
 If you’re feeling brave, you can try a guided sea-kayaking trip that will get you an up close and personal view.

 August or September is the best time to see females calving.
 In October, the males arrive for a little underwater action and the population peaks, making it even easier to see the whales in motion.

 Every year Hermanus hosts its highly anticipated Two Oceans Whale Festival.
 While the whales are the stars, activities this season include flower and car shows, concerts, tons for the kids to see and do, plus a lot of good food.
-This year the celebration will be held between October 3-6.

 Fruit Bat Migration, Zambia